Houston Astros Fans Go After Buffalo Wild Wings After Tweet About Punishment

-The problems for Buffalo Wild Wings when someone on their social media team decided to compare the punishment handed down to the soccer club, Manchester City.
+The problem for Buffalo Wild Wings was when someone on their social media team decided to compare the punishment handed down to the soccer club, Manchester City.
 That team was banned from competition for a couple of years and fined.
-The punishment was announced on Twitter and the restaurant chain took the opportunity to quote tweet it with the comment, “that’s how you punish a team that cheats.”
+The punishment was announced on Twitter and the restaurant chain took the opportunity to quote the tweet with the comment, “that’s how you punish a team that cheats.”

-As ComicBook pointed out, the account did no mention the Houston Astros directly.
+As ComicBook pointed out, the account did not mention the Houston Astros directly.
 It didn’t appear there needed to be a direct mention of the team before fans of the Astros came to their defense.
 At one point, there was even a movement to start a hashtag, #boycottbbw.
 Eventually, there were enough people tweeting the restaurant that Twitter users were also busy defending the company.

 One user pointed out that even if Astros fans were somehow able to shut down the Houston area locations, it wouldn’t be all that big an impact on the company as a whole.
 Another user did point out there would be an impact.
 He tweeted out he had about 50 people going to Buffalo Wild Wings a week.
 He then asked whether or not he should stop doing that.